List of United States tornadoes in April 2011: April 14 to April 16 events

 A total of 178 tornadoes touched down in this large tornado outbreak.

 April 14 event (Western United States)

 April 19 to April 24 events

 A total of 134 tornadoes touched down in this extended tornado outbreak sequence.

 April 25 to April 28 events

-A total of 360 tornadoes touched down in this extremely large tornado outbreak, 359 in the United States and one in Canada.
+A total of 367 tornadoes touched down in this extremely large, record-breaking tornado outbreak, 366 in the United States and one in Canada.